-Teach Your Child to Read in 100 Easy Lessons Review
+Book Review—Teach Your Child to Read in 100 Easy Lessons Review

 by Mary Follin

-Many parents have considered using Teach Your Child to Read in 100 Easy Lessons to teach their child to read.
-And with good reason; it's an excellent book.
-Thousands of families have used this book—written by Siegfried Englemann and Phyllis Haddox and published in 1986—to successfully teach their children to read.
-In this article, we will discuss the pros and cons of Teach Your Child to Read in 100 Easy Lessons.
+Many parents have considered using Teach Your Child to Read in 100 Easy Lessons to teach their children to read.
+And with good reason; this book offers a fairly solid approach to teaching reading.
+Many families have used Teach Your Child to Read in 100 Easy Lessons—written by Siegfried Englemann and Phyllis Haddox and published in 1986—to successfully teach their children to read.

-2) By using a book, you are able to avoid the computer altogether.
+2) By using a book, you're able to avoid the computer altogether.
 A lot of parents are concerned about how much time children are spending in front of screens—learning, playing games, and watching TV—and understandably so.
 Many parents who are opting to use print materials for teaching are pretty excited to find a tool that doesn't require planting their children in front of a computer.

 4) A lot of parents like the idea of using methodologies that stand the test of time.
 Perhaps your parents taught YOU to read with Teach Your Child to Read in 100 Easy Lessons.
 Like music and literature, when something persists for over 35 years, you can probably count on it delivering what it promises.